dorota-alina/Tic-tac-toe/index.md

 Here are Tic Tac Toe player's actions:

 1. Let a player who selected the game-initiating mark start (as [agreed before the game](#decide-and-select)).
-2. When your turn comes, mark an empty field of your choice in the grid with your selected symbol (X or O).
+2. Take turns marking empty fields in the grid with your selected symbols (Xs or Os).
 3. Iterate step 2 until one of you puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means he/she wins.

    > As a winner, cross out the lucky row, stampling the grid as closed.

+4. Before you start another game, rotate the initiating mark so that the same person does not start two consecutive games.
+5. Iterate steps 1 - 4 as long as you feel like playing.

 #### Check out a sample round